NaimParvez/Task-manager/README.md

 # Task-Manager
-Disclamer:this ia clone project from Chouaib Djerdi Task-Manager is a Web App developed using Python Django framwork.
+#Disclaimer:This is a clone project from Chouaib Djerdi(https://github.com/Chouaib-Djerdi)
+ Task-Manager is a Web App developed using Python Django framwork.

 This Web App demonstrates CRUD functionality and User Authentification system of the Django framwork with function-based views.